skhabiri/DS-Unit-3-Sprint-2-SQL-and-Databases/sqlite-u3s2m1/README.md

 how to calculate some basic statistics with `COUNT()`, `AVG()`, and `SUM()`, organized using the keyword `GROUP`.

-## Assignment - Part 1, Querying a Database
+## Work to do - Part 1, Querying a Database

 This directory contains a file `rpg_db.sqlite3`, a database for a hypothetical webapp role-playing game.
 This test data has dozens-to-hundreds of randomly generated characters across the base classes (Fighter, Mage, Cleric, and Thief) as well as a few Necromancers.
 Also generated are Items, Weapons, and connections from characters to them.
 Note that, while the name field was randomized, the numeric and boolean fields were left as defaults.

 Use `sqlite3` to load and write queries to explore the data, and answer the following questions: